Wukong (monk): Return to China

 In Gandhara he asked his master if he could return to his homeland who first refused, but finally allowed him to go.
 He was given several sutras in Sanskrit and a tooth relic of the Buddha to take back to his sovereign.
 He first headed through Tokharistan and, after a number of adventures, reached Kashgar.
 From there, he travelled to Khotan where he stayed for six months and went on to Kucha, where he stayed for more than a year.
 From there he went to Karashahr, where he stayed three months before heading on to Beiting (Urumqi) in Chinese territory.
-There he got help translating a number of the sutras he had brought with him.
+There he got help from a Khotanese monk by the name of Śīladharma in translating a number of the sutras he had brought with him.

 In 789 he wanted to return to his homeland but the route across the Tarim Basin was closed, so he took a route through Uighur territory.
 As the "Chanyu" or leader of the Uighurs did not believe in Buddhism he had to leave the Sanskrit texts he had collected in the library of a temple in Beiting (Urumchi).
 However, he took the translated sutras and the tooth relic with him and returned to the capital Chang'an in early 790 after 40 years away.
 The translated sutras and the tooth relic of the Buddha were presented to the Emperor and he was rewarded with official titles and given the name of Wukong.
 He then retired to the recently built Zhangjing monastery in the capital and visited his parents' graves.
 The date of his death is unknown as the biography ends in 790.

 Although he does not seem to have been well-educated, and had to have the sutras translated for him, and his brief biography was written by someone else, he was a keen observer and "his biography forms at least a precious complement and natural continuation of the gallery of "the Eminent Monks who went in search of the Law in the Western Countries during the period of the Great Tang Dynasty."
 It provides us with useful information about the political situation in the southern Hindukush and Taklamakan regions in an obscure and troubled period.